anupsamy/SquadUp/documentation/Testing_And_Code_Review.md

     ![Group View Time Logs](images/group-view-nfr.png)
 ---

-## 4. Front-end Test Specification
+# Frontend Test Specification

-### 4.1.
-Location in Git of Front-end Test Suite:
+## 4.1 Location in Git

-`frontend/app/src/androidTest/java/com/cpen321/squadup`

-### 4.2.
-Tests

-> When we say "User," it refers to a registered user, including both Squad Leader and Squad Member.
-> **Prerequisites:** User is authenticated, groups exist, at least one group has midpoint calculated and an activity selected.
+`frontend\app\src\androidTest\java\com\cpen321\squadup`

 ---

+## 4.2 Use Cases, Expected Behaviours, and Execution Logs

+### Test Logs

+**Note:**
+When we say *User*, it refers to a Registered User, which includes both Squad Leader and Squad Member.

+**Prerequisites:**

+1. Run the app and ensure the user is authenticated.
+2. Ensure there are groups already created by the user, and at least one group has a midpoint calculated and an activity selected.
+3. Any test run with a Squad Leader role (with *Leader* in its file name) should have the first listed group in the main screen app as their own group (user-created).
+4. When running the test `GroupDetailsLeaderE2ETest.kt`, ensure there exist groups that already have a midpoint calculated and an activity selected.
+5. For `GroupDetailsLeaderE2ETest.kt` and `GroupDetailsE2ETest.kt`, it is recommended to create a minimum of 4 groups prior to running the test, since these tests include leaving and deleting groups.
+6. When running the test `viewMidpoint_beforeCalculation_showsWaitingMessage` (inside `GroupViewE2ETest.kt`), make sure to only have groups that do **not** yet have a midpoint calculated.

+---
+### Non-Functional Requirement (NFR): Group View Load Time

+**Location:** `GroupViewLoadTimeNFRTest.kt`

 ### Feature: Group Management

 #### Use Case: Create Group

+**Location:** `GroupManagementE2ETest.kt`

 **Expected Behaviours:**